kablamo/git-ribbon/README.md

     press 's' to skip

 The script will pause when it prints "press 's' to skip".
-This gives you the opportunity to view the diff with 'git difftool' or skip that and move on to the next revision.
+This gives you the opportunity to view the diff with `git difftool` or skip that and move on to the next revision.

 **Finally**, after you have reviewed all the changes, mark your place again with: